thenerdery/SparkRTalk/README.md

 Use for bootstrap step to initialize rstudio user on each node in the cluster

 #### prepare_r.sh
-Bash script to example on how to load data, install R Studio Server and scripts.
+Bash script example on how to load data, install R Studio Server and scripts.

 #### bigdata2016.R
 R script used for tutorial.